google/zetasql/docs/one-pager.md

 SELECT * FROM T1;
 ```

-The following query is disallowed due to an illegal analytic function
+The following recursive CTE is disallowed due to an illegal
-`OVER` clause.
+analytic function `OVER` clause.

 ```sql {.bad}
 WITH RECURSIVE